Ultra-selective Treatment of Skin Hyperpigmentation

-The method of using Q-sw lasers for hyperpigmentation treatment has been known since the 1970’s.
-This method is based on the formation of powerful acoustic waves in the grains of melanin that have absorbed short nanosecond pulses.
-Those waves mechanically destroy skin cells inside which there are melanin grains.
-If the track length of acoustic waves was limited by the size of cell, this method might be considered almost ideal.
-However, there is no control on the track length of an acoustic wave.
-As a result, the traumatised area appears to be certainly larger than the hyperpigmentation area.
-The consequences of such treating are hypopigmentated or hyperpigmentated areas, long healing periods, and in case of treating of dermal pigmentation disorders often causing scarring.
+The method of using Q-Sw lasers for hyperpigmentation treatment has been known since the 1970s.
+This method is based on the formation of powerful acoustic waves in melanin’s granules, which absorb short nanosecond pulses.
+These waves destroy the skin cells which have melanin granules inside.
+If the path length of acoustic waves was limited by the size of a cell, this method might be considered almost ideal.
+However, there is no control over the path length of acoustic waves.
+It means that the treated area is obviously larger than the area of hyperpigmentation.
+The consequence of such treatment is hypopigmentation and slow healing, in cases of treatment of cutaneous pigmentation disorders scarring often occurs.

-To solve these problems, our company has developed the method of “dot” coagulation of the pigmented spots.
-The method is based on the principle of coagulation of tissues located between the melanin grains.
-For different concentrations of melanin we select different parameters of laser radiation, which permits tuning to an increased level of pigmentation for all skin photo types.
-To implement this method we use radiation in the form of a train of Q-sw pulses with optimised duration of the train and intervals between the pulses.
-As a result of such influence, areas with the given distance between the melanin grains, step by step heat up to the coagulation temperature.
-During this, all surrounding tissues effectively diffuse heat.
-It makes them not only coagulate, but even to reach the temperature which can cause production of additional melanin.
+To solve these problems our company has developed the method of pinpoint coagulation of pigmented spots.
+The method is based on the coagulation of tissues that are between melanin granules.
+For different concentrations of melanin different parameters of laser light are selected which allows adjusting to an increased level of pigmentation for any skin phototype.
+To implement this method the light is used in the form of a train of Q-Sw pulses with optimized duration and intervals between the pulses.
+As a result of such exposure, the areas with the set distance between the melanin granules gradually warm up to the coagulation temperature.
+Meanwhile, all the surrounding tissues effectively dissipate heat.
+It does not allow them to coagulate and even reach a temperature that can cause additional melanin production.

 Related products:RUBY Laser Head (694nm)

 In such cases when it is necessary to remove not only the pigment but also the tissue, we suggest using pulsed Er: YAG laser ablation.

 Tissue is removed under excellent visual control and strictly in the area of pigmentation.